NeedsAUsername/social-media/README.md

   - fetches user on app mount if local storage has token
 - Main Page('/'): All posts are shown, ordered by newest date first.
 - Main Page has form to create a new post
   - if user is not logged in, will post from Anonymous account
+- Connected socket.io
+- Created basic real time chat

 # To Consider
 -production build should run one server